HERO-MDH/DeepHLS/README.md

 This tool is part a toolchain to generate a C implementation of a Deep Neural Network suitable to be synthesized by HLS.
 The toolchain comprises various tools and stages to create proper C version.
 Here is a quick summary of each stage.

-Figure below shows an overview of the whole toolchain.
+The figure below shows an overview of the whole toolchain.
 The current repository is the implementation for the "Keras to C" tool.

-Other parts of the toolchain, DeepSimulator and Keras Preprocessing, are opensourced as separate reporisitories under the same github user page.
+Other parts of the toolchain, DeepSimulator and Keras Preprocessing, are opensourced as separate repositories under the same GitHub user page.

 ![Flow](Figures/flow.jpg "Flow")